-An Archive of Site Specific Works by Artist Sarah Bouchard
+An Archive of Work by Artist Sarah Bouchard

 I am working on a large-scale multimedia installation at an active Masonic Temple in Portland, Maine.
 The installation is comprised of a 25-foot bees’ nest, hundreds of egg-like orbs placed within the most significant rooms of the Temple, and an audio tour that fuses Masonic history with a fabricated soundscape to communicate an experience of the Temple at the height of its activity.